WELL in the UAE: Trailblazing towards a happier, healthier future

 Learn More about WELL

-IWBI presented at this year’s Cityscape Global conference in Dubai.
+IWBI is presenting at this year’s Cityscape Global conference on October 1st in Dubai.
 Cityscape Global is an annual conference and exhibition for the real estate industry in emerging markets and is one of the largest real estate events held globally.
 The event supports real estate growth worldwide to an international audience, highlighting iconic architecture, significant developments and investment opportunities.
 There are Cityscape events held annually in countries across the Middle East.

 For more information about WELL in the Middle East or to discuss a potential project, contact Kate Rube.